RecipeMD/RecipeMD/specification.md

   discrepancies.
 - Add a detailed description of a RecipeMD parsing strategy.
 - Reference new JSON Schema for test case JSON files.
+- Specify the *title*  of an *ingredient group* as a non-optional field.
+    - The parsing algorithm never allowed the creation of groups without a *title*, but the field was marked as optional in the data type description.
+    - This will not change the parsing behavior of any recipes.
+It may however be a breaking change for implementations, since it changes the interface of the *ingredient group*  data type in a way that may not be backwards compatible.

 ### Version 2.3.5 (2022-08-14)